-One of the oldest cities of South India, Vellore on the banks of the Palar River stands for its rich historic heritage.
-It is one of the most important religious sites of Tamil Nadu.
+One of the oldest cities in South India, The Ancient Holy City of Vellore on the banks of the Palar River stands for its rich historic heritage.
+It is one of the most important religious sites in Tamil Nadu.
 The town has prominent influences from the ruling dynasties of Pallavas, Cholas, Vijayanagara Empire, Rashtrakutas, the Carnatic Kingdom, and finally the British.
 Once a princely state, this town has also been a famous battleground for historic wars.
 Popular among explorers and pilgrims, Vellore makes for an intriguing exploration of its temples, forts, and monuments.

-Vellore is located at 142 Km from Chennai, 70 Km from Kanchipuram, and 106 Km from the pilgrim town of Tirupati.
+Vellore has located 142 Km from Chennai, 70 Km from Kanchipuram, and 106 Km from the pilgrim town of Tirupati.
 The best way to reach Vellore is via Chennai.
 You can take an outstation cab from Chennai airport to Vellore.

 While you are in Vellore, make sure you visit all or at least some of the must-see temples and monuments and take a look back at the city’s past.

-A 16th-century old fort stands right in the heart of the town, earning it the sobriquet of ‘the Fort City of Tmail Nadu’.
+A 16th-century old fort stands right in the heart of the town, earning it the sobriquet of ‘the Fort City of Tamil Nadu’.
 It was built by Bommi and Thimma Reddy, under the patronage of the Vijayanagara King Krishnadeva Raya.
 The control of the fort changed hands from the Vijayanagara Empire to the Mughals, to the Maratha, and finally by the British in 1768 and remained occupied until India’s independence.
-The fort spreads over 133 acres of land, fortified by granite walls and flanked by a moat which presently offers boat rides for tourists.
-The double-walls of the fort worked as a military-level security in the ancient times.
+The fort spreads over 133 acres of land, fortified by granite walls and flanked by a moat that presently offers boat rides for tourists.
+The double walls of the fort worked as military-level security in ancient times.